openssl/general-policies/policies/ai-policy.md

 This means:

 - **Review all AI-generated code** before submitting it.
-Do not submit output you have not read and understood.
+Do not submit output you have not read, understood and tested.
 - **Ensure correctness.** AI tools can produce plausible-looking but incorrect, insecure, or inefficient code.
 Security is critical to OpenSSL — AI-generated code must meet the same standards as any other contribution.